 4. Checking Your Car Fluids

-Whether you’re a new car owner or a car enthusiast there’s no excuse not to know some basics of checking your car’s fluids (engine oil, wiper fluid and coolant).
-Don’t be afraid to pop the hood to see where the different fluid reservoirs for your engine oil, coolant and wiper are.
+Whether you’re a new car owner or a car enthusiast, there’s no excuse not to know some basics, for example how to check your car’s fluids (engine oil, power steering fluid, brake fluid and coolant).
+Don’t be afraid to pop the hood to see where the different fluid reservoirs are.
 If you’re not sure, you can always check your car’s manual for reference.

 Most modern cars will prompt you when any of its vital fluids are low and then it’s just a matter of popping by the petrol station and buying the necessary fluids and pouring it in.